emsesp/EMS-ESP32/README.md

 ## **Installing**

-Refer to the [Wiki](https://emsesp.github.io/docs) articles to install the firmware.
+Refer to the [Official documentation](https://emsesp.github.io/docs) to install the firmware and configure it.

 * [Uploading a pre-built binary](https://emsesp.github.io/docs/#/Uploading-firmware)
 * [Building the firmware and flashing manually](https://emsesp.github.io/docs/#/Building-firmware)